Christina Salmivalli: KiVa

 In 2006, Salmivalli began leading a team of researchers tasked by Finland's Ministry of Education and Culture to develop and evaluate a bullying intervention program.
 The resulting program, named KiVa (short for "kiusaamista vastaan", Finnish for "against bullying"), includes lessons on emotions, healthy relationships, and bystander responses to bullying.
 The program also outlines a specific protocol for school staff to follow when they encounter incidents of bullying.

 KiVa is Finland's national bullying prevention program; as of 2016, it had been implemented in over 2,300 Finnish schools.
 It is also used at schools in more than countries around the world, including the Netherlands, Chile, Italy, the United Kingdom.

 KiVa's effectiveness has been evaluated in a number of longitudinal studies.
 One study of more than 7,000 Finnish students found significant improvements among students' bullying and mental health at schools involved in KiVa, compared to control schools.
 A large-scale replication in the Netherlands, led by Gijs Huitsing and René Veenstra, found also evidence of the effectiveness of the KiVa program.

 Awards and honours

 Salmivalli was named Psychologist of the Year by the Finnish Psychological Association in 2009.
 In 2017, the Minister of Education and Culture, Sanni Grahn-Laasonen, presented Salmivalli with the Finnish Science Prize, worth €100,000.
+In 2021, Salmivalli was awarded with the William Thierry Preyer Award for Excellence in Research on Human Development by European Association of Developmental Psychology.
+In 2024, she received the ISSBD (International Society for the Study of Behavioral Development) Award for Distinguished Contributions to the International Advancement of Research and Theory in Behavioural Development.